SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 which sets ``SmallNumber.number`` to zero.
 Storing the number 10 into ``rectangle.height`` succeeds because it's a small number.
-Trying to store 24 produces a value of 12 instead because it's too large for the property setter's rule.
+Trying to store 24 produces a value of 12 instead, because it's too large for the property setter's rule.

 When you apply a property wrapper,